carpentries-incubator/docker-introduction/_episodes/docker-hub.md

 - "The naming convention for Docker container images is: `OWNER/CONTAINER_IMAGE_NAME:TAG`"
 ---

-In the previous episode, we ran a few different containers derived from different container images: `hello-world`, `alpine`, and maybe `busybox`.
+In the previous episode, we ran a few different containers derived from different container images: `hello-world`, `alpine`, and maybe `ubuntu`.
 Where did these container images come from?
 The Docker Hub!

 ## Introducing the Docker Hub